MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS/README.md

 ## Installations and Prerequisites

 - Create AWS account
-  - Go to [AWS sign in](https://signin.aws.amazon.com/signup?request_type=register) page and follow the steps
+  - Go to [AWS sign-up page](https://signin.aws.amazon.com/signup?request_type=register)and follow the steps
-  - You'll need a debit/credit card
+  - You'll need a debit or credit card
-  - This is the root user
+  - This will be your root user account

 ***In the root user account***